 If you’re experiencing your ice machine not making ice, our Customer Service Team is here for you 24/7.
-Just one call and Easy Ice will focus on making sure you have the ice you need, collecting the information necessary for effective servicing of the ice making equipment, and reminding you of the steps you can take to ensure safety with and around the equipment.
+Just one call and Easy Ice will focus on making sure you have the ice you need, collecting the information necessary for effective servicing of the ice maker machine, and reminding you of the steps you can take to ensure safety with and around the equipment.

 While your ice machine not making ice can be frustrating, take a moment to review this pre-service call checklist.
 This will help our service delivery team to expedite the repair process, and could even save you $100!